 Almost everyone knows someone who has been afflicted by or has died from cancer.
 Nearly one out of two men in the United States alone will receive a cancer diagnosis in their lifetime, compared to about one out of every three women.
 The likelihood of cancer also increases depending on the types of careers or activities a person engages in or what their diet consists of.
 High fat and sugar diets feed cancer cells, for instance, while diets rich in vegetables and lean meats generally help to eliminate them.
-At United Energy Workers Healthcare, we provide free home health services to EEOICPA and RECA beneficiaries who have developed cancer because of their occupation.
+At United Energy Workers Healthcare and Four Corners Health Care, we provide free home health services to EEOICPA and RECA beneficiaries who have developed cancer because of their occupation.

 There is no cure to cancer, though cancer detection and cancer screening practices have both substantially improved over the years.
 There are only a few courses of action for those diagnosed with cancer: